 EU approves €90bn in aid for Ukraine

-The European Union summit has approved a decision on joint borrowing to provide Ukraine with €90 billion in support.
+The European Union summit has approved a decision on a joint loan to provide Ukraine with €90 billion in support.

 Source: President of the European Council António Costa; German Chancellor Friedrich Merz, as reported by European Pravda